jmanero/nsq/docs/building_client_libraries.md

 ### Connection Handling

-After discovery (or when configured with a specific `nsqd` instances to connect to) the client library should open a TCP connection to the `address:port` for each topic the client wants to consume.
+After discovery (or when configured with specific `nsqd` instances to connect to) the client library should open a TCP connection to the `address:port` for each topic the client wants to consume.

 More detailed steps on the protocol are available in the [protocol spec](protocol.md) however, in short, the library should send the following data (in order):